Ha Seung-jin: Post-retirement

 In 2020, Ha became a commentator for the Korean Broadcasting System's sports channel KBS N Sports and mainly commentates for Women's Korean Basketball League (WKBL) games.
 He was a guest commentator for basketball events at the 2020 Summer Olympics.

 Personal life

 Ha is the younger of two children.
-His older sister, Ha Eun-joo, is also a professional basketball player.
-A 6'8" center, she signed with Los Angeles Sparks of the WNBA on February 6, 2006, and was later waived on May 19, for failing to arrive in Los Angeles due to a conflicting contract with Chanson V-Magic of the WJBL.
+His older sister, Ha Eun-joo, was also a professional basketball player.
+A 6'8" center, she signed with the Los Angeles Sparks of the WNBA on February 6, 2006, and was later waived on May 19, for failing to arrive in Los Angeles.
+She hadn’t arrived because of a conflicting contract with Chanson V-Magic of the WJBL.
 In July 2006, she signed with Incheon Shinhan Bank S-Birds of the WKBL.

-Their father Ha Dong-gi is a former basketball player-turned-coach who played for Myongji University and gave up the sport due to chronic injury problems.
+Their father Ha Dong-gi is a former basketball player-turned-coach who played for Myongji University but who gave up the sport due to chronic injury problems.
 Ha Dong-gi had been a member of the team which won silver at the 1978 Asian Games.

 Ha married Kim Hwa-yeong in 2012.
 They have a son (born in 2012) and a daughter (born in 2017).